niklaspallon/fantasy-crosscountry/README.md

 A fantasy sports app for cross-country skiing, inspired by Fantasy Premier League (FPL).
 Users create a team of six real-world skiers (3 men and 3 women), each with a price based on performance.
 With a limited budget, users must choose wisely.
 Points are awarded based on actual race results.

-This project is built as a personal portfolio/demo app to showcase full-stack mobile development using Flutter and Firebase.
+This project is a fully functional Flutter and Firebase mobile application designed for end users.
+It showcases a complete full-stack implementation with authentication, team management, and interactive features, ready for production use.
 ## Features

 -  Pick 3 male and 3 female skiers to form your fantasy team